Protests flare near Paris after 17-year-old shot dead during police traffic stop - KESQ

 Paris (CNN) — French authorities appealed for calm Wednesday after a night of violent protests in several suburbs of Paris sparked by the death of a 17-year-old boy who was allegedly shot dead by police during a traffic stop.

-French authorities investigating the shooting detained one officer on suspicion of “culpable homicide,” following the incident at around 8:18 a.m. local time on Tuesday in Nanterre, according to a statement from the local prosecutor’s officer.
+French authorities detained one officer on suspicion of “culpable homicide,” following the incident at around 8:18 a.m. local time on Tuesday in Nanterre, the local prosecutor’s office said.
 Three people were in the car, a Mercedes AMG, at the time of the incident, it said.

+French President Emmanuel Macron described as “unjustifiable” the fatal shooting of the youth, identified as lawyers representing his family as “Naël M.”

+Speaking to journalists in Marseille, Macron said: “Nothing, nothing justifies the death of a young man.”

 The death of the 17-year-old was pronounced at 9:15 a.m. local time “following at least one gunshot wound” and despite the intervention of emergency medics, the Nanterre prosecutor’s office said.